ossf/fuzz-introspector/tools/auto-fuzz/README.md

 # Currently, only java or python supported for the language option
 python3 ./manager.py --language=<language> --targets=constants

-# You may also choose to run the locally provided benchmark project
-# instead of real projects to test the result of the Auto-Fuzz.
-# With the additional --benchmark tag, Auto-Fuzz will run the
-# process on the benchmark project located in benchmark/<language>
-# instead of real projects
-# Remark: Currently, Auto-Fuzz only support benchmarking sample
-# on Java.
-python3 ./manager.py --language=<language> --benchmark

 # Once it's finished, let's inspect the results.
 # Identify the best targets per project
 python3 ./post-process.py